gogins/cloud-5/README.md

 Patterns and perhaps other functions to Strudel without rebuilding Strudel.

 1. Write a static `MyModule.mjs` file in the Web root (the `docs` directory).
-2. Do not import anything that will already have been imported by the Strudel REPL itself.
+2. Do _not_ import anything that will already have been imported by the Strudel REPL itself -- which is essentially all of Strudel.
 3. Call Strudel's `register` function to integrate any new Patterns into Strudel.
-4. Don't forget, your Strudel patch has to `import'(MyModule.mjs');`
+4. Don't forget, your Strudel patch has to `import'(MyModule.mjs');` first thing.